bigFOOTbigSMASH/bigFOOTbigSMASH.github.io/index.md

 -----------------------------------------------------------------------------------------
 ## 2. Control_System_Design

 The logical/function viewpoint follows the data through the system.
+It describes the functional, physical, and logical architecture.
 The controller sends a signal to the driver which amplifies the voltage to provide the necessary power to drive the actuator.
 The actuator represents the motor which changes the lever arm’s position.
 The angle encoder tracks position of the pendulum and sends information back to the controller which interprets the data and repeats the process to obtain the necessary position to balance the pendulum in the upright position.
 Low power source supplies voltage to the controller.
 High power source supplies the voltage necessary to drive the actuator.

 <p align = "center">
   <img src = "Images/Logical.png" style="margin:10px 10px">
 </p>

-Operational Viewpoint provides a visual representation of a system and describes how the physical components of the system interact with one another.
+Operational Viewpoints provide a visual representation of a system and describe how the physical components of the system interact with one another as well as the systems key characteristics.
 The image below shows the operational viewpoint of the furuta pendulum.
 The motor controls the pendulum arm which supports the freely rotating pendulum.
 Motor, arm, encoder, and pendulum are supported by the chassis.

 <p align = "center">
   <img src = "Images/Operational.png" style="margin:10px 10px">